capitalone/otvPlots/README.md

 Lichman, M. (2013).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.

+## Copyright 2017 Capital One Services, LLC

+Licensed under the [Apache License, Version 2.0 (the "License")](http://www.apache.org/licenses/LICENSE-2.0); you may not use this file except in compliance with the License.

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.

 ## External Contributors
 Contributors: We welcome your interest in Capital One’s Open Source Projects (the “Project”).